 First and foremost, even if the temperature is hot on the job site, don’t take shortcuts to stay cool.
 OSHA (the Occupational Safety and Health Administration) recommends workers wear protective eyewear, long-sleeve shirts and long pants, coveralls, rubber boots and waterproof alkali-resistant gloves.

 If any concrete gets inside your clothing, get it off and wash your skin with cool, clean water immediately.
-If wet concrete splashes into your eyes, rinse for at least 15 minutes and then get to the hospital for further treatment without delay.
+Also, if wet concrete splashes into your eyes, rinse for at least 15 minutes and then get to the hospital for further treatment without delay.
 If your clothing becomes saturated, change it — wet clothing will transmit alkalinity via a “hygroscopic” process, in which the fabric molecules actually become charged and will intensify the skin burn.

 If a burn appears over a large skin area or is deep, professional medical attention should be obtained as quickly as possible.
 Remember, the skin will continue to burn unless microscopically cleaned.